 English as a Second Language [ESL]

 Australia is one of the most multicultural countries in the world.
 There is a high percentage of the population for whom English is not their first, or sometimes even their second language.
-Significant numbers arrive in Australia with no English at all.
+Significant numbers arrive in Australia with no English language at all.
 Indigenous people may also have a different first language.

 All systems work to provide English language skills so that everyone is able to access all areas of life and participate fully, irrespective of age, previous nationality, wealth or any other factor.